-Finely painted doors are things of beauty; a simple lick of paint can change the look of your home in an instant.
-When looking at your doors from the outside or in, a well painted external door set can be the subtle difference that makes visitors or passers-by look on in admiration.
+A well-painted external door is a thing of beauty.
+A simple lick of paint can change the look of your home in an instant.
+When looking at your doors from the outside or in, a well-painted external door set can be the subtle difference that makes visitors or passers-by look in admiration.
+Our handy guide on painting external doors should help you give your house the wow factor.

 What you will need: